jimzord12/ieeextreme-practise/README.md

 6. **Run the code**, and check the output.

-## Understading how to structure the code.
+## Understanding how to setup a new Challenge

-1. To start a new challenge, copy and paste the csacademy-template.
+1. To start a new challenge, copy and paste the csacademy-template directory.
-2. Rename the file to the challenge name.
+2. Rename the copy to the challenge name (e.g: pirates, hive, etc.).
-3. The following files should stay the same or extended if needed:
+3. Inside the folder, the following files should stay the same or extended if needed:

    - `entry.ts`
    - `utils.ts`